Collaboration Priciples

 Briefly, here is the rationale for the way we handle data requisition and sharing.

-• We ask for a study description first to determine that the idea is indeed new and nobody is working on the same study already.
-This is necessary to ensure that we do not end up with multiple people working on the same paper, one publishing the paper earlier thereby making it impossible for the others to submit their work as it will no longer be original.
+- We ask for a study description first to determine that the idea is indeed new and that nobody is already working on the same study.
+This is necessary to ensure that we do not end up with multiple people working on the same paper, one publishing the paper earlier, thereby making it impossible for the others to submit their work as it will no longer be original.

-• We maintain a list of ongoing studies so that researchers interested in starting a new study could quickly check if their idea is indeed new.
+- We maintain a list of ongoing studies so that researchers interested in starting a new study can quickly check if their idea is indeed new.

-• Once a new study proposal is approved, the study description will be added to the list, thereby allowing the researcher to claim lead authorship on the project.
+- Once a new study proposal is approved, the study description will be added to the list, allowing the researcher to claim lead authorship on the project.

-• Once it is determined the study idea is new and the study is tentatively approved, we share the proposal with the X-Culture network.
-On the one hand, we want to make certain all people who are helping with the data collection are aware of how the data are used and can express their concerns and suggestions, if any.
+- Once the study idea is determined to be new and tentatively approved, we share the proposal with the X-Culture network.
+On the one hand, we want to ensure that all people who are helping with the data collection are aware of how the data are used and can express their concerns and suggestions, if any.

-• On the other hand, if the Author of the new study feels he/she may need help with conducting the study, we encourage that the study proposal contains a general list of functions or task that must be performed to complete the study, preferably with notes as to what functions or tasks the researcher who is submitting the proposal has covered and where further help may be needed.
+- On the other hand, if the Author of the new study feels he/she may need help conducting the study, we encourage that the study proposal contains a general list of functions or tasks that must be performed to complete the study, preferably with notes as to what functions or tasks the researcher who is submitting the proposal have covered and where further help may be needed.

-• It is up to the researcher(s) who submit the study proposal to decide how to handle those applications: all or none of the applications can be accepted.
-That is, the researcher(s) who initiated the study can choose to work as the sole author and reject all applications for co-authorship, or if the applicant(s) seem to be able to make a valuable contribution to the proposed paper, they may be invited as co-authors.
+- It is up to the researcher(s) who submit the study proposal to decide how to handle those applications: all or none can be accepted.
+That is, the researcher(s) who initiated the study can choose to work as the sole author and reject all applications for co-authorship, or if the applicant(s) seem able to make a valuable contribution to the proposed paper, they may be invited as co-authors.

-• The X-Culture project is uniquely positioned to provide peer-to-peer learning and networking opportunities and we encourage mentorship and expertise sharing.
-While it is generally expected that co-authors are experts in the area of the study, when feasible, less experienced colleagues can be invited to perform routine task that do not require special skills or knowledge.
+- The X-Culture project is uniquely positioned to provide peer-to-peer learning and networking opportunities, and we encourage mentorship and expertise sharing.
+While it is generally expected that co-authors are experts in the study’s area, less experienced colleagues can be invited to perform routine tasks that do not require special skills or knowledge when feasible.

 Authorship

-• Signing up to co-author a project does not guarantee co-authorship on any of the resulting publications.
+- Signing up to co-author a project does not guarantee co-authorship on any resulting publications.

-Limited input such as providing occasional advice or reading the paper draft and providing comments on it is not sufficient to be listed as a co-author of the paper.
+Limited input, such as occasional advice or reading the paper draft and commenting on it, is not sufficient to be listed as a co-author of the paper.

-• While these decisions are often not easy, in the interest of the success of the research efforts of the co-author team, it is the obligation of the lead author to not only keep track of performance of the co-authors, but also to initiate exclusion from the co-author team of the individuals who are not meeting the input expectations.
+- While these decisions are often not easy, in the interest of the success of the research efforts of the co-author team, it is the obligation of the lead author to not only keep track of the co-authors’ performance but also initiate exclusion from the co-author team of the individuals who are not meeting the input expectations.

 Study/Paper Ownership

-• As long as a research proposal for a study that uses X-Culture data has been approved, any researchers interested in conducting the same or similar studies can only work in collaboration with the original research team.
-The original research team and any new researchers are expected to work together to ensure that intellectual rights of the researcher(s) who originally came up with the idea are protected, as well as that all researchers who can make a valuable contribution to the study are given a chance.
+- As long as a research proposal for a study that uses X-Culture data has been approved, any researchers interested in conducting the same or similar studies can only collaborate with the original research team.
+The original research team and any new researchers are expected to work together to ensure that the intellectual rights of the researcher(s) who originally came up with the idea are protected, as well as that all researchers who can make a valuable contribution to the study are given a chance.

-• To ensure that no research ideas are dropped due to inability of the lead author or co-author team to complete the study, the X-Culture team, and not individual internal or external researchers, retains ownership of any study or paper being developed using X-Culture data, from the moment the research proposal is approved.
-That means that in the cases when a researcher or a team of researchers suggest a study idea and start working on a paper, but for any reason cannot complete it in a reasonable time, the X-Culture team has the right to recompose the co-author team, finish the study and publish the paper.
-The new co-author team may not contain any or all of the original co-authors, including the researcher who originally came with the idea for the study.
+- To ensure that no research ideas are dropped due to the inability of the lead author or co-author team to complete the study, the X-Culture team, and not individual internal or external researchers, retains ownership of any study or paper being developed using X-Culture data from the moment the research proposal is approved.
+That means that in the cases when a researcher or a team of researchers suggest a study idea and start working on a paper but for any reason cannot complete it in a reasonable time, the X-Culture team has the right to recompose the co-author team, finish the study and publish the paper.
+The new co-author team may not contain any or all of the original co-authors, including the researcher who originally came up with the idea for the study.

-• However, if there is evidence that the co-author team is making no progress on the study, inquiry into the feasibility of allowing a new team of researchers to work on it is recommended even if the team has been working on the study for less than two years.
-The original members of the co-author team should be encouraged and allowed to continue working on the study, provided they are interested and capable of making a contribution to the study.
+- However, if there is evidence that the co-author team is making no progress on the study, inquiry into the feasibility of allowing a new team of researchers to work on it is recommended, even if the team has been working on the study for less than two years.
+The original members of the co-author team should be encouraged and allowed to continue working on the study, provided they are interested and capable of making a contribution to it.

 Data Ownership

-• While we believe in open data sharing, we must impose certain restrictions on ownership and sharing of our data.
+- While we believe in open data sharing, we must impose certain restrictions on data ownership and sharing.

-• X-Culture is team effort and it is our obligation to ensure that the X-Culture team members who directly contribute to data collection are given priority to develop papers based on the data.
-Also, we must protect intellectual rights of the internal and external researchers who approach us first with their research ideas.
-Finally, we must ensure that data are handled in accordance with the Research Ethics guidelines.
+- X-Culture is a team effort, and it is our obligation to ensure that the X-Culture team members who directly contribute to data collection are given priority in developing papers based on the data.
+We must also protect the intellectual rights of the internal and external researchers who approach us first with their research ideas.
+Finally, we must ensure that data are handled by the Research Ethics guidelines.

-• Therefore, the X-Culture team remains the sole owner and manager of the X-Culture data and retains the right to deny access to data or revoke access to the data at any time.
+- Therefore, the X-Culture team remains the sole owner and manager of the X-Culture data and retains the right to deny or revoke access to it at any time.

-• The data will be shared only after the research proposal is reviewed and approved by the X-Culture team and only a portion of the data pertaining to a given study will be shared with the research team.
+- The data will be shared only after the research proposal is reviewed and approved by the X-Culture team.
+Only a portion of the data pertaining to a given study will be shared with the research team.

-• When a new paper development proposal is approved and the author(s) obtained the data, they can only use the data for developing the approved paper and not use or share the data otherwise.
+- When a new paper development proposal is approved, and the author(s) obtain the data, they can only use the data for developing the approved paper and not use or share the data otherwise.

-That is: if you want to use the X-Culture data, you must send in a study/paper proposal.
+That is, if you want to use the X-Culture data, you must send in a study/paper proposal.
 If it is approved, you can use the data only for this study/paper.
-If you see more possibly studies/papers based on the data you already have must submit a new study/paper proposal.
+If you see more possible studies/papers based on the data you already have, you must submit a new study/paper proposal.

 This is extremely important.
 A failure to inform the X-Culture admin about any new studies can create duplicate research streams and conflicts.

-X-Culture reserves the right to revoke the data and inform the editors of the journals that the study was conducted without the permission for the data use.
+X-Culture reserves the right to revoke the data and inform the journal editors that the study was conducted without permission to use the data.

 Conflict Resolution

-• In the publish-or-perish environment, research is a high-stakes game with a lot to gain and a lot to lose.
+- In the publish-or-perish environment, research is a high-stakes game with much to gain and a lot to lose.

-• We don’t have the time or interest to compose long legal contracts and then fight about specific wording of the contact points.
+- We don’t have the time or interest to compose long legal contracts and then fight about the specific wording of the contact points.
 We simply do our best and act in good faith.

-• Join us only if you accept that if an argument cannot be resolved to a satisfaction of all involved parties, the X-Culture team, as represented by the Project Coordinator who consults all members of the X-Culture team, makes the final decision.
+- Join us only if you accept that if an argument cannot be resolved to the satisfaction of all involved parties, the X-Culture team, as represented by the Project Coordinator, who consults all members of the X-Culture team, makes the final decision.

-• By joining us (using our data, writing papers with us, etc.) you agree, in a case of a dispute, to accept our decision as the final one.
+- By joining us (using our data, writing papers with us, etc.), you agree to accept our decision as the final one in a dispute.